hawtio/hawtio/docs/GetStarted.md

     java -jar hawtio-app-1.5.4.jar

-Note: If you are running Java 9, use the following command line arguments, to avoid errors on startup and allow attaching to other Java processes:
+Note: If you launch hawt.io with Java 9, add the specified modules to avoid errors on startup and allow attaching to other Java processes:

     java --add-modules jdk.attach,java.xml.bind -jar hawtio-app-1.5.4.jar